 While those first two components are relevant to residential loans as well, this next component is not – recourse vs. nonrecourse loans.
 Steve said, “with most banks these days, given the crash, they want recourse.
 What I mean when I say recourse is that they want you to guarantee some or at least a portion of the loan that you’re getting personally.”
 However, a lot of lenders will offer nonrecourse loans as well.
 Steve said, “on our entire portfolio that we’ve done of about $100 million in financing, we have not signed any recourse, meaning that if the deals were to go bad, the most the lender could do is come after you for the property itself, so you can technically lose your equity in the deal.”

-With a nonrecourse loan, you are personally protected as long as you don’t commit fraud (they are called “bad-boy carve outs”).
+With a nonrecourse loan, you are personally protected as long as you don’t commit fraud or gross negligence (what are referred to as “carve outs”).

 4 – Terms